CMPUT 303/403 - Practical Algorithmics / Algorithmics in Competitive Programming

 If you don't know what that means, go to Open Kattis, create an account, and try to solve some very easy problems.
 You can sort the problems by difficulty by clicking on the column header on the Problems page.
 Make sure you "submit" your solution to see the judgement.
 Notice: it is all or nothing.
 If you don't pass all test cases, it is not "accepted".

-You will do this time after time after time in CMPUT 403 on a Kattis site tailored for U of A courses.
+You will do this time after time after time in CMPUT 303/403 on a Kattis site tailored for U of A courses.
 There will be weekly problem sets consisting usually of 3-4 problems, the first week is an exception because you solve more (6 or 7) but most are on the easy side.
 If you get a problem "accepted" before the deadline, you get full marks.
-There are no partial marks for an incorrect solution, the only partial marks you may earn are with late submissions (according to the course outline).
-You have 2 weeks to complete each problem set and a new set is released each week, which means in general there are 2 active problem sets at any given time.
+There are no partial marks for an incorrect solution.
+Some problems are scored in that Kattis gives partial credit for solving some data sets, but in CMPUT 303/403 you will get 0% unless you solve all data sets in which case you get 100%.

 Programming Language